emissary-ingress/emissary/reference/modules.md

 ## Module configuration

 Modules can be added as annotations to an existing Kubernetes service, e.g., the Ambassador Edge Stack service.
 They can also be implemented as independent Kubernetes Custom Resource Definitions (CRDs).
-Here is a sample configuration of the core Ambassador Edge Stack `Module`:
+Here is a sample configuration of the core `ambassador Module`:

 ```
 ---